Peppermint Mentha piperita

 - Take one to two drops in a Veggie Capsule to alleviate occasional stomach upset.*

-- Add two to three drops to your favorite smoothie recipe for a refreshing twist.
+- Add a drop to your favorite smoothie recipe for a refreshing twist.

 - Place one drop in palm of hand with one drop Wild Orange and one drop Frankincense and inhale for a mid-day pick-me-up.